If you would like an appointment with either the doctor or a nurse please phone us on 020 8874 1700 or speak to the receptionist during surgery hours.

 When the surgery is closed, a doctor is always on duty.
 If there is a problem that cannot wait until the surgery is open, or if you need urgent advice, then call 020 8874 1700 or 111.
 Your call will be received by an answering service called Care UK.
 They will take your details and then pass these on to the duty doctor.
 If you have not been contacted after half an hour then please ring again.

 When you register with the practice you will be offered a health check.
 Please take advantage of this as it is useful if there is a delay in recieving your medical records.

 From 1st April 2015, the practice is required to provide all patients (including children), a named, accountable GP.
 For new patients, the named GP will be allocated within 21 days of registration.

 Your named GP will have overall responsibility for the care and support that the practice provides to you.
 This does not prevent you from seeing any GP in the practice as you currently do.

 Please contact the practice if you wish to know who your allocated GP is.

-The average pay for GPs working in Triangle Surgery in the last financial year (2016/17) was £73,363 before tax and National Insurance.
-This is for two full time GPs and two locum GPs who have worked in the practice for more than 6 months.
+The average pay for GPs working at Triangle Surgery in the last financial year was £87,502 before tax and National Insurance.
+This is for 2 full time GPs and 2 locum GPs who worked in the practice for more than six months.

-“NHS England require that net earnings for doctors engaged in the practice is published by 31st March 2018 at the latest.
+“NHS England require that the net earnings of doctors engaged in the practice is publicised by 31 March 2019 at the latest.
 However, it should be noted that the prescribed method of calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used for any judgement about GP earnings, nor to make any comparisons with other practices.”